 Spanning a millennium from the fall of Rome to the Protestant Reformation, this course explores the many ways in which the western branch of Christianity, based in Rome, shaped the religion, society, culture, and politics of emerging Europe.

 A detailed study of selected aspects of Islam.
+Visit the Departmental web site at History of Religions for further information.

 An introduction to the Quran, the scripture of Islam.
 Surveys of the history of the text and the development of traditions of Quranic interpretation and commentary, including tafsir and ta'wil, from early to modern times.